awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 ## Adding the Amazon RDS APEX options<a name="Appendix.Oracle.Options.APEX.Add"></a>

-The general process for adding the Amazon RDS APEX options to a DB instance is the following:
+To add the Amazon RDS APEX options to a DB instance, do the following:

 1. Create a new option group, or copy or modify an existing option group\.